Hiswe/hiswe.github.io/source/_posts/02-vector-creation-basics.md

 - move, rotate or scale the __whole object__
 - edit the shape in itself

-And there is 2 differents tools to accomplish this:
+And there is 2 different tools to accomplish this:

 {% split Illustrator | Affinity Designer %}
 {% asset_img arrows-illustrator.gif Illustrator pen tool %}